 How to bring up your ONLY child .
 PART 3

 Haven't you heard of a spoiled younger child?
 You indulge any child; the child will get spoilt.
-Personality traits of stubborn vs flexible, sociable vs private, ambitious vs content are all influenced by a variety of factors and existence/influence of a sibling is a tiny part.
+Personality traits of stubborn vs. flexible, sociable vs. private, ambitious vs. content are all influenced by a variety of factors, and the existence/influence of a sibling is a tiny part.
 The problem is not in the child but your behavior towards him.

-Let's look at the variety of accusation handed over to the single child and see how the single child can emerge a winner here with support of parents, extended family and friends.
+Let's look at the variety of accusations handed over to the single child and see how the single child can emerge a winner here with the support of parents, extended family, and friends.

 In many cases, when a child has a sibling, he/she may suffer from the negative impact of sibling rivalry, leading to insecurity or competition.
 But with a single child, there are higher chances of the kid turning out to be confident and self-sufficient.
 This, in turn, results in them being better achievers and extroverts with adequate social skills, quite suited for this age's cut-throat competitive world.
 "Single kids generally excel in whatever they do because of the undivided attention and financial resource for better education.
 Since many onlies are verbally precocious and high achievers at an early age, it's sometimes hard to know what behavior is age-appropriate for them.
 It's also difficult to know when you're pushing too hard and when you're not pushing enough.
 By the age of 7 or 8, only children are like little adults.
 In their opinion, kids their own age are immature.
 Slow down, and make sure your only child has a childhood.

 Don't ask for perfection.

 For most only children, perfectionism seems to go with the territory.
 Only children want so much to please their parents, and because they peer with adults, they take on adult standards, says Carl E. Pickhardt, Ph.D., author of Keys to Parenting an Only Child.
 While it's fine to want the best for your child, it's important not to make your goals and anxieties his.